thongdong7/subfind/README.md

 ## Install

-For Ubuntu 64 bit 15.04 or later, you could download the .deb file at https://github.com/thongdong7/subfind/releases.
+For Ubuntu 15.04 or later, you could download the .deb file at https://github.com/thongdong7/subfind/releases.
 After install, SubFind will be started at a service automatically.

 For other system, your could install using pip.
 Ensure you have pip installed.